MunGell/awesome-for-beginners/README.md

 - [IterTools TS](https://github.com/Smoren/itertools-ts) _(label: good first issue)_ <br> Extended itertools port for TypeScript and JavaScript.
 Provides a huge set of functions for working with iterable collections (including async ones).
 - [LinksHub](https://github.com/rupali-codes/LinksHub) _(label: good first issue)_ <br> LinksHub aims to provide developers with access to a wide range of free resources and tools that they can use in their work.
 - [LitmusChaos](https://github.com/litmuschaos/litmus) _(label: good first issue)_ <br> Litmus is a toolset to do cloud-native chaos engineering.
-- [Manifest](https://github.com/mnfst/manifest) _(label: good first issue)_ <br> Manifest is an open-source Backend-as-a-Service allowign developers to create a backend easily and quickly.
+- [Manifest](https://github.com/mnfst/manifest) _(label: good first issue)_ <br> Manifest is an open-source Backend-as-a-Service allowing developers to create a backend easily and quickly.
 - [Metabase](https://github.com/metabase/metabase) _(label: good first issue)_ <br> Open source business intelligence and analytics platform
 - [OpenMetadata](https://github.com/open-metadata/OpenMetadata) _(label: good first issue)_ <br> OpenMetadata is an all-in-one platform for data discovery, data quality, observability, governance, data lineage, and team collaboration.
 - [Oppia](https://github.com/oppia/oppia) _(label: good first issue)_ <br> Oppia is an open-source project whose aim is to empower learners across the globe by providing access to high-quality, engaging education.
 We envision a society in which access to high-quality education is a human right rather than a privilege.